 Rewrite v1

-Use className: instead. name: was a Norwegian-language alias kept for backward compatibility with legacy schemas; className: is the canonical key on ExternalCodeReference (used by @record, @service, @error, and other directive sites that reference external Java code).
+Use className: instead. name: was a Norwegian-language alias kept for backward compatibility with legacy schemas; className: is the canonical key on ExternalCodeReference (used by @service, @error, and other directive sites that reference external Java code).

-Deprecated whole directives
+Deprecated whole directives and directive locations

 Directive Status Since Migration